pulp/pulp/docs/sphinx/user-guide/glossary.rst

     A list of :term:`content unit` installed on a :term:`consumer`.
 The structure and content of each item in the profile varies based on the unit type.

-  yum
-    The Yellowdog Updater, Modified (YUM) is an rpm based, package manager.
-    It can automatically perform system updates, including dependency analysis and obsolete processing based on "repository" metadata.
-It can also perform installation of new packages, removal of old packages and perform queries on the installed and/or available packages among many other commands/services. yum is similar to other high level package managers like apt-get and smart.